Only Love (Mary J. Blige song): Chart performance

 "Only Love" entered the top ten on the US Billboard Adult R&B Songs in the week ending September 2, 2018, becoming Blige's 23rd top ten hit on the chart.
 This made her the artist with the most top ten entries on the Adult R&B Songs, breaking a tie Gerald Levert to claim first place.
 "Only Love" eventually peaked at number five.

-Track listing
+It also peaked at number 24 on the US R&B/Hip-Hop Airplay chart.

 Credits and personnel

 Credits adapted from the liner notes of "Only Love."